 Low sperm count and infertility in men is more prevalent than most couples think.
-There is an equal chance that male factor infertility can be the cause of not getting pregnant as much as a fertility issue being with the woman.
-While women have many tests to undergo to try to find out the cause of infertility, men have only a couple, the sperm test being the easiest.
+People tend to think that if a woman is not getting pregnant the fertility issue must be with the woman, but that is not necessarily always the case.
+There is an equal chance that male factor infertility can be the cause of a couple’s difficulty in achieving pregnancy.
+While women have many tests to try to find out the cause of infertility, men have only a couple, the sperm analysis being the easiest.

-If you have been trying to get pregnant for more than a year, make sure that both of you should go and begin getting testing.
-There are at-home sperm count tests available in, or you can have a complete semen analysis performed at your doctor’s office.
+If you have been trying to get pregnant for more than a year, make sure that both of you go and get infertility testing.
+There are at-home sperm count tests available in stores, or you can have a complete semen analysis performed at your doctor’s office.

 Causes of Low Sperm Count

-The causes of low sperm count and male infertility are many, but a many of them we do have control over and you can reduce your exposure to them.
+There are many potential causes of low sperm count and male infertility, fortunately many of them we have control over by reducing exposure to them.

 - EMF’s – Electromagnetic frequencies (EMF’s) have been shown through studies to lower sperm count due to the heating of the testicles from the EMF’s.
 Do not keep your cell phone in your pocket and do not place your laptop computer on your lap.